Los Angeles County votes to return beach property taken from Black owners in Jim Crow era – KION546

 The vote outlined plans to release the beachfront property back to the Bruce family.
 County officials will rent the property from the Bruces under a 24-month lease agreement totaling $413,000 per year to maintain the facility.

-The decision was a two-year effort by the grassroots movement, Justice for Bruce’s Beach.
+The decision was the result of a two-year effort by the grassroots movement, Justice for Bruce’s Beach.

 Kavon Ward, founder of Justice for Bruce’s Beach, told CNN the decision Tuesday was the fulfillment of her dream to see the land returned.